Finding the Top Financial Advisors in New Mexico

 - Profit-sharing plans

 - Life and long-term care Insurance

-The team at FP includes one certified financial planner (CFP) and one chartered retirement planning counselor (CRPC).
-James Larkin, who holds the chartered financial consultant (ChFC) designation, leads the team.
+The team at FP includes one certified financial planner (CFP), one certified investment management analyst (CIMA), and one chartered retirement planning counselor (CRPC).

 Financial Partners Background

 Financial Partners first came into business in 2010.
 Chief Compliance Officer Charles A. Goodman currently serves as the principal owner.